theislab/spapros-smk/README.md

 - If the configuration file (`config.yaml`) includes many batches, it might be a good idea to add batch after batch and run the pipeline after adding each batch to simplify the debugging if necessary.
 - Check if rules failed and how they failed: In the `logs` directory open the latest log file that contains `"snakemake"` in the name.
 In this file search for `Error in rule` (also more specific 1. for data processing `Error in rule p` 2. for selection `Error in rule s` or 3. evaluations `Error in rule e`).
 Check the error there or copy the job id and check the slurm log file for this job in the `logs` directory.
 - Do not hesitate to create a github issue in case the error is not clear or you think it's a bug.
 (Please include the error message and the config.yaml file in the issue)

+## Reproducibility
+For a given configuration the pipeline produces the same results with one exception: the scgenefit method.
+Following the instructions on setting the seed for the method still leads to different gene sets when rerunning the method.